othmanjaber/Axivio-Axora/README.md

 **Age:** 15 • **School:** King Talal Secondary School, Nablus

-Hello, I'm Othman from Palestine, and this is my first time competing in WRO.
+short message : Hi, I'm Othman from Palestine, and this is my first time competing in WRO.
 I'm interested in programming, robotics, and astronomy.
 I like learning new things, solving problems, and playing games.

-📧 othmanjaber78@gmail.com
+Gmail : <othmanjaber78@gmail.com>

 ---